MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/network-management/call-admission-control/enabling-and-disabling-media-bypass.md

 ## Enable network media bypass

-Media bypass settings apply globally across a Microsoft Lync Server 2013 deployment.
+Media bypass settings apply globally across a Skype for Business Server deployment.
 Media bypass allows calls to bypass the Mediation Server.
-For details about when to use Media bypass, see [Planning for media bypass in Lync Server 2013](lync-server-2013-planning-for-media-bypass.md) in the Planning section.
+For details about when to use Media bypass, see [Plan for media bypass](../../../plan-your-deployment/enterprise-voice-solution/media-bypass.md).

-You can enable and configure media bypass from the Lync Server Control Panel.
+You can enable and configure media bypass from the Skype for Business Server Control Panel.

 ### To enable and configure media bypass

 1. From a user account that is a member of the RTCUniversalServerAdmins group (or has equivalent user rights), or is assigned to the CsAdministrator role, log on to any computer in your internal deployment.

-2. Open a browser window, and then enter the Admin URL to open the Lync Server Control Panel.
-For details about the different methods you can use to start Lync Server Control Panel, see [Open Lync Server 2013 administrative tools](lync-server-2013-open-lync-server-administrative-tools.md).
+2. Open a browser window, and then enter the Admin URL to open the Skype for Business Server Control Panel.

 3. In the left navigation bar, click **Network Configuration** and then click **Global**.